Selangor F.C.: 2018–present: Tengku Amir Shah era

 In July 2018, The Crown Prince of Selangor, Tengku Amir Shah (RMS) was appointed as the new president of FAS.
 He took over the seat left by Datuk Seri Subahan Kamal.
-Since Tengku Amir Shah took over the presidency, a lot of effort was made to improve the club.
-This began a new chapter for the club in the modern day.

-In July 2019, they moved to a new 400,000-square foot facility in Section 5, Shah Alam called the Selangor FA Training Centre (now known as Selangor FC Training Centre) which had a three-year lease from the Government of Selangor.
-The facility also sees the administrative headquarters of the Football Association of Selangor, club administration office, indoor training, training pitches, gym, first team lounge, physio treatment area, locker room as well as enabling the administrators and coaches to be put under one roof.
+In July 2019, they moved to a new 400,000-square facility called Selangor FA Training Centre which had a three-year lease from the Government of Selangor.
+The facility also sees the administrative headquarters of the Football Association of Selangor, club administration office, indoor training, pitches, gym, lounge and physio treatment area.

-On 9 October 2019, as part of the privatization effort, FAS decided to only manage the U17 squad, U14 squad, U12 squad, the Women's squad and focused on the association's roles in the state of Selangor.
-The club also took over PKNS FC and acted as a reserve team known as Selangor II and play in the Malaysia Premier League while the existing Selangor U20 and Selangor U18 squads were known as Selangor III & IV.
-All 3 teams were streamlined and restructured as part of a developmental path to the first-team squad.

-On 2 October 2020, Selangor announced that their privatisation documentations submission has been approved by the Football Association of Malaysia (FAM).
-The club who have been operating officially as a football association (FA), revealed that it will be known as Kelab Bolasepak Selangor, Malay for Selangor Football Club (Selangor FC) after the 2020 domestic football season ends in Malaysia, starting from 1 December 2020.
-The football team was managed by a newly established entity; Red Giants FC Sdn.
-Bhd. and the football team was rebranded as Selangor Football Club.
+On 9 October 2019, as part of the privatization effort, FAS decided to only manage the U17, U14, U12 and women's squad.
+The club also took over PKNS, while the existing Selangor U20 and Selangor U18 squads were known as Selangor III & IV.
+On 2 October 2020, Selangor announced that their privatisation submission has been approved by the Football Association of Malaysia (FAM).
+The club revealed that it will be known as Kelab Bolasepak Selangor, Selangor Football Club, starting from 1 December.
+The football team was managed by a newly established entity, Red Giants Football Club Sdn Bhd.

+On 5 May 2024, Selangor forward Faisal Halim suffered an acid attack in front of a shopping mall, which resulted in Faisal suffering fourth-degree burns and had to undergo multiple surgeries.
+Selangor was due to face Johor Darul Ta'zim but chose to withdraw from the match.
+Sultan Sharafuddin Idris Shah supported Selangor's withdrawal while criticising MSL's refusal to postpone the match.
+On 20 June 2024, it was confirmed that Selangor will participate in the 2024–25 AFC Champions League Two, making their return to the intercontinental tournament since the 2016 AFC Cup.